Srinivasbanda11/Sparkleclean/README.md

 ## Development & Contributions

 ### Developer Information
-This project was developed by **Srinivas Banda** as a comprehensive solution for cleaning service management.
+This project was developed by **Srinivas** as a comprehensive solution for cleaning service management.
 The application demonstrates proficiency in full-stack web development using PHP, MySQL, and modern frontend technologies.

 ### Key Contributions
 - **Architecture Design:** Implemented a multi-tier architecture separating customer, staff, and admin functionalities